SC-SGS/microtrafficsim/README.md

 for the bachelor thesis.
 Maybe, the serialized file type changes a little due to style improvements.

-Multilane logic and its visualization is implemented as well as the bachelor thesis, which will be linked soon.
+Multilane logic and its visualization is implemented and the bachelor thesis has finished, which will be linked here soon.

 ## Demonstration and Examples